Tronald/CoordinateSharp/README.md

 ### Eager Loading (BETA)

 CoordinateSharp values are all eager loaded upon initialization of the Coordinate object.
 Anytime a Coordinate object property changes, everything is recalculated.
 The calculations are generally small, but you may wish to turn off eager loading if you are trying to maximize performance.
 This will allow you to specify when certain calculations take place.
-At this time you may only turn eagerloading off for the celestial property.
+At this time you may only turn eager loading off for the celestial property.
 This feature will expand with future updates.

 ```C#
 EagerLoad eagerLoad = New EagerLoad();